Grabatologist:

 Here are the key differences between a bow tie and a modern tie:

-• Style: Bow ties come in a variety of styles, including butterfly, batwing, and diamond point.
-Modern ties come in a variety of styles, including solid colors, stripes, and patterns.
+- Style: Bow ties come in various styles, including butterfly, batwing, and diamond point.
+Modern ties come in various styles, including solid colors, stripes, and patterns.

 If you are looking for a more formal look, a bow tie is a good choice.
 If you are looking for a more casual look, a modern tie is a good choice.